What is Fat Transfer Breast Augmentation?

 Before your procedure

-Once you have decided that fat transfer to breasts is right for you, our preoperative assessment team will be in contact to prepare you for fat transfer surgery.
+Once you have decided to proceed with fat transfer to the breast, our preoperative assessment team will be in touch to prepare you for the procedure.
+To ensure a safe and successful procedure, there are several recommended actions you should take before the surgery.

-- You should also avoid aspirin and all medicines containing aspirin for at least one week before the procedure.
+Secondly, you should avoid aspirin and all medicines containing aspirin for at least one week before the procedure.
 Aspirin increases the risk of bleeding and could lead to the formation of a haematoma (collection of blood beneath the skin).

-- For 6 hours before the breast fat transfer procedure, you should refrain from eating any food or any type of drink apart from sips of clear fluid (water and tea/coffee without added milk), which is allowed for up to 2 hours before the procedure.
-You will have a general anaesthetic and so will need to have an empty stomach to reduce the risk of anaesthetic complications occurring.
+Lastly, for 6 hours before the breast fat transfer procedure, you should refrain from eating any food or any type of drink apart from sips of clear fluid (water and tea/coffee without added milk), which is allowed for up to 2 hours before the procedure.
+This is necessary as you will have a general anaesthetic, and having an empty stomach reduces the risk of anaesthetic complications occurring.

 On the day of the procedure

-Please aim to arrive for your breast fat transfer procedure at the confirmed time.
-One of our nursing team will admit you for the procedure and will carry out several tasks, including checking your blood pressure and other vital signs, including pulse and temperature, and then getting you changed into single-use clinic wear.
-The anaesthetist will then come in to assess you to make sure you are fit for TIVA anaesthetic.
-Your anaesthetist will also prescribe a number of oral pre-medications, which are given by your nurse to help your recovery after the natural breast augmentation procedure.
-These include anti-sickness medicines and medicines for reducing bleeding.
-You will then be seen by your surgeon, who will confirm the procedure to be undertaken, and you will sign the informed consent form.
-Skin marking of the donor liposuction areas and photos may be taken at this point.
-Skin marking takes time and is a very important component of a successful fat transfer procedure.
+The anaesthetist will then assess you to make sure you are fit for the TIVA anaesthetic and prescribe oral pre-medications, including anti-sickness medicines and medicines for reducing bleeding, to help your recovery after the procedure.
+Your surgeon will confirm the procedure to be undertaken, and you will sign the informed consent form.
+Skin marking of the donor liposuction areas and photos may also be taken at this point, as skin marking is an important component of a successful fat transfer procedure.

-Fat transfer to breasts surgery is a very commonly performed procedure at the Centre for Surgery and is carried out under TIVA general anaesthesia as a day case.
-The procedure takes approximately 2-3 hours to carry out.
+Fat transfer to breasts is a commonly performed procedure at Centre for Surgery and is carried out under TIVA general anaesthesia as a day case.
+The procedure typically takes approximately 2-3 hours to complete.
+While the procedure may be performed under local anaesthetic, liposuction of larger areas is usually recommended to be carried out under general anaesthetic.

-Once you have woken up from the TIVA anaesthetic, our nurses will closely monitor you for 1-3 hours afterwards to ensure you fully recover.
-You will be given a fruit juice drink or a warm drink as you prefer to build up your energy levels.
+After the procedure, our nurses will closely monitor you for 1-3 hours to ensure that you fully recover from the TIVA anaesthetic.
+You will be given a fruit juice drink or a warm drink to build up your energy levels.
 Once you are assessed as fit for discharge, you will require a responsible adult escort to take you home in a car or taxi and look after you for at least 24 hours after surgery.
-One of our clinical support team will call you the next morning to assess your progress.
+Our clinical support team will also call you the next morning to assess your progress.

 After your procedure

-After your fat transfer to breasts procedure, our dedicated postoperative support team is available round the clock to answer any questions or concerns you may have.
-Our clinical support team will call you regularly for the first two weeks after your procedure to ensure your pain levels are well controlled, and your healing is progressing as normal.
+At Centre for Surgery, we provide comprehensive postoperative support to ensure a smooth recovery after your fat transfer to breasts procedure.
+Our dedicated postoperative support team is available round the clock to answer any questions or concerns you may have.
+Our clinical support team will also call you regularly for the first two weeks after your procedure to ensure your pain levels are well controlled and your healing is progressing as expected.

-Compared with breast enlargement surgery using implants, the recovery after breast fat transfer surgery is much quicker with very little in the way of discomfort and the majority of our patients are very comfortable by the end of week 1.
-Your doctor may recommend a period of approximately one week off work.
-You should minimise any excessive movements of your arms for the first two weeks after surgery to help heal the incisions.
-You should also avoid sleeping on your front for two weeks to avoid any pressure on the delicate fat cells in the newly transferred fat to the breast.
+Compared to breast enlargement surgery using implants, the recovery after breast fat transfer surgery is much quicker with minimal discomfort, and most patients are comfortable by the end of the first week.
+Your doctor may recommend taking approximately one week off work, and you should avoid excessive movements of your arms for the first two weeks to promote healing.
+Additionally, you should avoid sleeping on your front for two weeks to avoid any pressure on the newly transferred fat cells.

-You will be required to wear a supportive surgical bra for a full six weeks to make sure healing is optimal, breast shape is preserved, and that scars heal with the best results.
-Exercise involving the upper body should be stopped for six weeks to avoid any potential fat loss from the breasts.
+To ensure optimal healing and breast shape preservation, you will be required to wear a supportive surgical bra for six weeks.
+Exercise involving the upper body should be avoided for six weeks to prevent any potential fat loss from the breasts.

-You will attend a postoperative check-up with one of our nursing team at 7-10 days to review your surgical wound sites and ensure proper healing.
-Recommendations on treatments for scar healing may be given for optimal cosmesis.
-At six weeks, you should begin to see your final results, and you will see your surgeon for a comprehensive review and make sure your results are in line with your expectations.
+You will attend a postoperative check-up with one of our nursing team at 7-10 days after the procedure to review your surgical wound sites and ensure proper healing.
+Recommendations on treatments for scar healing may also be given for optimal cosmesis.
+At six weeks, you should begin to see your final results, and you will see your surgeon for a comprehensive review to ensure your results are in line with your expectations.